Kenojuak Ashevak: Early life and family

 After her father's murder, Kenojuak moved with her widowed mother Silaqqi and family to the home of Silaqqi's mother, Koweesa, who taught her traditional crafts, including the repair of seal skins for trade with the Hudson's Bay Company and how to make waterproof clothes sewn with caribou sinew.

 When she was 19, her mother, Silaqqi, and stepfather, Takpaugni, arranged for her to marry Johnniebo Ashevak (1923–1972), a local Inuk hunter.
 Kenojuak was reluctant, she said, even playfully throwing pebbles at him when he would approach her.
 In time, however, she came to love him for his kindness and gentleness, a man who developed artistic talents in his own right and who sometimes collaborated with her on projects; the National Gallery of Canada holds two of Johnniebo's works, Taleelayo with Sea Bird (1965) and Hare Spirits (1960).

-She fell victim to tuberculosis, hospitalized between 1952 and 1955 in Parc Savard hospital in Quebec city where she's going to meet Harold Pfeiffer who taught arts and crafts to hospital patients, and a civil administrator and pioneer Inuit art promoter James Archibald Houston who will help her to launch her career.
+She fell victim to tuberculosis, hospitalized between 1952 and 1955 in Parc Savard hospital in Quebec City.
+While living in Quebec City, Kenojuak met Harold Pfeiffer, who taught arts and crafts to hospital patients, and civil administrator and pioneer Inuit art promoter James Archibald Houston who ultimately helped her to launch her career.

 She had just given birth when she was forcibly transferred; the baby was adopted by a neighbouring family.
 Several of Kenojuak's children died while she was confined in hospital.

 In 1966, Kenojuak and Johnniebo moved to Cape Dorset to enable her children to attend school.
 Many of their children and grandchildren succumbed to disease, as did her husband after 26 years of marriage.
 Three daughters of Kenojuak, Mary, Elisapee Qiqituk, and Aggeok, died in childhood, and four sons, Jamasie, her adopted son Ashevak, and Kadlarjuk and Qiqituk.
 The latter two were adopted at birth by another family.

 The year after Johnniebo died in 1972, Kenojuak remarried, to Etyguyakjua Pee; he died in 1977.
 In 1978 she married Joanassie Igiu.
 She had 11 children by her first husband and adopted five more; seven of her children died in childhood.
 At the time of her death from lung cancer, she was living in a wood-frame house in Cape Dorset (now Kinngait).

 Career

 Kenojuak Ashevak became one of the first Inuit women in Cape Dorset to begin drawing.
 She worked in graphite, coloured pencils and felt-tip pens, and occasionally used poster paints, watercolours or acrylics.
 She created many carvings from soapstone and thousands of drawings, etchings, stone cut prints and prints — all sought after by museums and collectors.
 She designed several drawings for Canadian stamps and coins, and in 2004 she created the first Inuk-designed stained-glass window for the John Bell Chapel in Oakville, Ontario.
-In 2017, the $10 bill released in celebration of Canada's 150th birthday features Kenojuak's stone-cut and stencil printed work called "Owl’s Bouquet" in silver holographic foil.
+In 2017, the $10 bill released in celebration of Canada's 150th birthday features Kenojuak's stone-cut and stencil printed work called "Owl's Bouquet" in silver holographic foil.